FxMorin/dateTag-DnsPhishingPrevention/README.md

 - [ ] Add iFrame prevention
 - [ ] Add Proxy prevention
 - [ ] Add error proofing
+- [ ] Add ability to change tag used for dateTag
 - [ ] Add configurations to dateTag.php
 - [ ] Adding more hash methods
 - [ ] Add more parameters to POST request